justinnevins/dexrp-tools/replit.md

 ## Overview

 This is a mobile-first XRP Ledger (XRPL) software wallet application built with React and Express.
-The application focuses on integrating with air-gapped hardware wallets, particularly the Keystone Pro 3, using QR code-based transaction signing.
+The application focuses exclusively on integrating with the Keystone 3 Pro air-gapped hardware wallet using QR code-based transaction signing.
 The wallet provides a secure, user-friendly interface for managing XRP assets, tokens (trustlines), and transactions while maintaining the security benefits of hardware wallet integration.

 ## User Preferences